leandroagudelo189/jekyll-now/about.md

 permalink: /about/
 published: true
 ---

-(We are currently in development).
+#### We are currently in development.
+We hope to see you back when we are up and running :) (enquiries for careers prospects, funding and investment opportunities @ [contact@renesence.com](mailto:email@domain.com)

 Renesence labs is an educational, research and open-source organization whose primary goals are:

 ### Education